softcover/softcover_book/chapters/introduction_to_markdown.md

 ![Example screenshot](images/figures/example_screenshot.png)

-The only problem is that screenshots by default are too large to comfortably fit in a document, so Softcover comes with a couple of scripts to make including them easier (Mac OS X–only):
+\noindent Softcover comes with a script to make including them easier (Mac OS X–only):

 1. Use Shift-Command-4 to take a screenshot.
 2. Run `rename_screenshot <name>` to rename the screenshot and place it in a standard location in your document folder (`images/figures`).

 \noindent Step 2 does two things: it first finds the most recently modified PNG file on the desktop, and then moves it (while renaming it) to the `images/figures/` directory.

 Note that `<name>` should omit the file type, as PNG is assumed.
-For example, if we ran
+For example, when we run

 ```console
 $ rename_screenshot foo_bar
 ```

-\noindent the most recent screenshot would be moved to the file `images/\-figures/\-foo_\-bar.png`.
+\noindent the most recent screenshot is renamed to the file `images/\-figures/\-foo_\-bar.png`.
 Also, `rename_screenshot` assumes you are versioning your project with Git; if you aren't, see [*Learn Enough™ Git to Be Dangerous*](http://learnenough.com/git-tutorial) to learn how.

 <!-- The \texttt{softcover} gem bundles `make_figures` as a standalone script in case you want to put other big images in the `full_size_figures` figures directory and then generate smaller versions using `make_figures` directly.
 You can put such images in `full_size_figures` and then run `make_figures` to generate a corresponding resized image in `images/figures`.
  -->